 - How users can opt out of it

 Moreover, updating this policy periodically is also an essential task to execute.

 3. Copyright Notice Page:

-Disclaimers are specially crucial for such websites that are promoting third-party services, such as products, text information and more.
+Disclaimers are especially crucial for such websites that are promoting third-party services, such as products, text information, and more.
 By displaying these disclaimers, you simply let your users know that you aren’t taking any responsibility and that you shouldn’t be dragged in case something goes wrong.

 How Can WPLegalPages Help You?

-As per its features and advantages, WPLegalPages can be considered as one of the best plugins to create legal pages.
-With the smooth interface, making this plugin work out isn’t that tough.
+As per its features and advantages, WPLegalPages can be considered one of the best plugins for creating legal pages.
+With the smooth interface, making this plugin work isn’t that tough.
 Also, everything that it carries can help with some or the other issue.

 So, there are certain essential features that you should know about while assessing the worth of WPLegalPages.